edelgrace/FSDN01-Movie-Trailer-Website/README.md

 # Movie Trailer Website

-This project generates a single page website in order to display movie trailers from any public list created on the website [http://themoviedatabsae.org](The Movie Database AKA TMdb).
+This project generates a single page website in order to display movie trailers from any public list created on the website )http://themoviedatabsae.org)[The Movie Database AKA TMdb].

 All this code is used for a project in Udacity's Full Stack Developer Nanodegree.